Personal Finance

 How Does a TFSA Work?

-It’s very simple to open a TFSA – you can do it online if your financial institution allows you to (it’s 2022, so I sure hope they do), or you can go directly to your bank to open a TFSA.
+It’s very simple to open a TFSA, as often you can do it online through your financial institution’s website, or you can go directly to your bank/credit union to open a TFSA.
 Once your TFSA is open, you can deposit money, kick your feet back and hopefully watch your money grow.
 One thing to keep in mind, to open a TFSA for yourself, you must be 18 years of age and have a valid Social Insurance Number.

-The amount of money that you can contribute to your TFSA is limited each year and there is a specific contribution limit from 2009 when TFSAs were first introduced in 2009 by the Canadian government.
+The amount of money that you can contribute to your TFSA is limited each year and there is a specific contribution limit from 2009 onward (TFSAs were first introduced in 2009 by the Canadian government).
 Here is the contribution limit for each year since TFSAs were introduced:

 2009$5,000